“When Bill Strickland writes about cycling, he takes you on one of the most intense, most unforgettable rides of your life.”–Lance Armstrong

 A lifelong but decidedly average bicyclist, Bill was challenged by his daughter to score ten points in a series of weekly races dominated by pro racers, national champions, and legends of the sport.
 He hoped that if he could achieve this impossible feat, he might similarly triumph over the indestructible demon that haunted his life.
 Weaving together the story of the races and Bill’s struggle to overcome a legacy of abuse, TEN POINTS is an insider’s look at the world of bicycling and the healing power of sports.

-Bill Strickland is the editor-at-large for Bicycling magazine and the author of Ten Points, We Might as Well Win (coauthored with JOhan Bruyneel), and The Quotable Cyclist.
-He has ridden and raced throughout Europe, Australia, and Africa, and he currently… More about Bill Strickland
+Bill Strickland is the editor at large of Bicycling magazine and the author of Ten Points, We Might as Well Win (coauthored with Johan Bruyneel), and The Quotable Cyclist.
+Currently a member of the amateur cycling team Hup United, he has raced throughout Europe, Australia, and… More about Bill Strickland